We hope that the following frequently asked questions and answers below will help as you get to know the College of Human Ecology better.

 Students develop deep analytical skills, are self-directed yet team-oriented, and appreciate the world as complex, multicultural and dynamic.

 Can Human Ecology students take courses in other schools and colleges at Cornell?

-Absolutely!
+Yes!
 In fact, taking courses across the colleges at Cornell University is a required part of the curriculum.
 Please visit the individual department’s websites for more information about curricular requirements.

 How can I become involved in undergraduate research?

 Human Ecology students are heavily involved in research across departments and disciplines.
 In fact, approximately 60% of our students have participated in research during their undergraduate careers.